Bring a large pot (10+ liters volume) half-filled with water to a boil

 Stir every 5 minutes and mash the tomatoes smaller and smaller

-Once all tomato pieces are nicely small or mashed, stir in the tomato paste
+Once all tomato pieces are nice and small or mashed, stir in the tomato paste

 Let it cook for about 30 more minutes so the sauce reduces